 Biofourmis is a rapidly growing global digital health tech startup that combines AI, machine learning, and real-time monitoring to reinvent remote patient monitoring.
 Their platform can detect personalized patterns that predict the health condition of a patient and can find leading indicators of potential deterioration in health.
-Their Biovitals platform is one of the most sophisticated human-physiology-based, personalized data analytics engines that formulate personalized health models, resulting in highly optimized post-acute patient monitoring solutions and predicting accurate deterioration of patient health prior to it.
+Their Biovitals platform is one of the most sophisticated human-physiology-based, personalized data analytics engines.
+It formulates personalized health models, resulting in highly optimized post-acute patient monitoring solutions and predicting accurate deterioration of patient health.

 Clari provides a platform for Connected Revenue Operations that uses artificial intelligence and automation to help businesses streamline the sales forecast process and predict outcomes.
 In last year’s Series A funding round, the startup based in Sunnyvale, Calif., raised $35 million, bringing its total to $61 million from investors, including Bain Capital Ventures, Sequoia Capital, and Tenaya Capital.
 The company’s Connected Revenue Operations platform, launched earlier this year, comes with new tools for marketers and professional customer success providing additional visibility and insight into customer life cycles.

 Eightfold has been able to deliver measurable, scalable results using AI in an expanding company base to streamline talent management.
 A company founded by former Google and Facebook AI scientists have the potential to meet these challenges using advanced AI and machine learning techniques.
 Founders Ashutosh Garg and Varun Kacholia have more than 6000 + quotations for research and 80 + patents for search and customization.
 What makes Eightfold.ai noteworthy is that it is the first AI-based Talent Intelligence Platform to combine analysis of publicly available data, internal data repositories, Human Capital Resource Management (HRM) systems, ATS tools, and table sheets.